andrewsage/slackbot/README.rst

 SlackBot
 ----
-Python based Slack Bot that makes use of 'Python SlackClient'_
+Python based Slack Bot that makes use of `Python SlackClient`_

 The inspiration
 ----

-Using 'How to Build Your First Slack Bot with Python'_, I went from not knowing Python to having my first bot up and running in under an hour.
+Using `How to Build Your First Slack Bot with Python`_, I went from not knowing Python to having my first bot up and running in under an hour.
 Using that knowledge as a basis I managed to put this together in under a day.